mercwar/Robo-Knight-Demos/DLL DEMOS STANDARD C/ROBO_KNIGHT_FIO/Readme.md

 polink main.obj ROBO_KNIGHT_FIO.lib
 ```

-## 📜 License
+# 📜 License

-MIT or your preferred license.
+📝 MIT or your preferred license.
+--
+🛡️ This module is part of the ROBO‑KNIGHT toolchain.
+Use, modify, and integrate freely within your project.

 ---